Vice President for Engagement

 Dr. Ashley M. Stokes is Assistant Vice President for Engagement and Deputy Director of CSU Extension.
 Her responsibilities include food and agriculture systems initiatives, fostering applied scholarship opportunities, and developing strategies for university-based extension that broaden and deepen engagement across CSU’s eight colleges.
 Dr. Stokes received her bachelor's degree from theUniversity of Alabama and her D.V.M./Ph.D. from Louisiana State University, where she was on the faculty at the LSU School of Veterinary Medicine.
 Prior to joining CSU in 2015, she spent six years at the University of Hawai’i, where she was the sole veterinary extension specialist serving Hawai’i as well as neighboring countries throughout the Pacific.
 From 2014 to 2015, she served as the interim Associate Dean/Director of Extension at the University of Hawai’i.
 In July of 2015, she joined CSU’s College of Veterinary Medicine and Biomedical Sciences as the Assistant Dean for Veterinary Admissions and Student Services.
 She has written numerous journal articles and book chapters, has been an invited speaker internationally on livestock transportation, and serves on national committees regarding animal health and welfare.

-Geniphyr Ponce-Pore, M.S., is the Assistant Director of Community and Economic Development and is the Workforce Specialist for CSU Extension.
+Geniphyr Ponce-Pore, M.S., is Director of the CSU Regional Hubs and the Workforce Specialist for CSU Extension.
 With 15 years of experience working in community, economic and workforce development in Colorado, she joined CSU in 2010.
 Having lived and worked in both rural and urban Colorado, Ponce-Pore has pulled together teams to develop and implement projects that address community, economic, and workforce development issues ranging from strategic planning for regional tourism, emerging workforce needs and developing next generation talent, small business development, and training to support new and seasoned entrepreneurs.

 Director of Operations